Circles of Support Mentors

 Training and Support

-You will receive safeguarding and learning disability training and ongoing support from InterAct for this role.
+You will receive learning disability awareness and safeguarding training plus on‐going support from InterAct.

 Back to Volunteering Opportunities